ibm-cloud-docs/codeengine/configmap-secret.md

 Learn how to create secrets with the {{site.data.keyword.codeengineshort}} CLI that can be consumed by jobs or apps as environment variables.

 With the CLI, you can create a secret where the data is pulled from a file, or specified directly with the `secret create` command.
-Secrets that are used to store simple name-value pairs are called *generic secrets*.

-In contrast, secrets that store information about how to authenticate to a container registry are called [registry access secrets (`imagePullSecret`)](/docs/codeengine?topic=codeengine-plan-image).
-Secrets that store information about how to access and authenticate to a Git repostory are called [Git repository access secrets](/docs/codeengine?topic=codeengine-code-repositories#create-code-repo-console)   **KEEP UPDATE or REMOVE??**

-You can create a *generic* secret in several ways.
-For example, you can create a secret by specifying the key-value pairs directly on the command line or you can point to a file.

 **Before you begin**